NVIDIA/NeMo/examples/multimodal/speech_llm/README.md

 #### **Multi-task Training**

-In order to use a question file, you can set `++model.data.train_ds.question_file=<path to to question file>` in the command line or use multiple question files with `++model.data.train_ds.question_file=[<path to to question file1>,<path to question file2>,...]`.
-If the number of question files is equal to the number of provided datasets, the dataloader will assigne each question file to a dataset.
-Otherwise, the dataloader will randomly pick a question file from all provided question files for each audio sample.
-Using multiple question files is useful for training with multiple tasks, where each task has its own set of prompts.
+In order to use a context file, you can set `++model.data.train_ds.context_file=<path to to context file>` in the command line or use multiple context files with `++model.data.train_ds.context_file=[<path to to context file1>,<path to context file2>,...]`.
+If the number of context files is equal to the number of provided datasets, the dataloader will assigne each context file to a dataset.
+Otherwise, the dataloader will randomly pick a context file from all provided context files for each audio sample.
+Using multiple context files is useful for training with multiple tasks, where each task has its own set of prompts.
 Meanwhile, you can control the weights for different tasks/datasets by using concatentated tarred datasets, where you can assign weights to datasets by:
 ```
 ++model.data.train_ds.is_tarred=True \
 ++model.data.train_ds.is_concat=True \